Join us!

 Postdoctoral researchers #

 You will be granted substantial freedom in my group.
 For postdocs, there is only one official deadline per year (November), but there are other modes of employment that work year-round, so please contact me at any time.
-Moreover, there are several fellowships worth applying to, including Marie Curie fellowships (funded by the EU) or fellowships by the Carlsberg Foundation.
+Moreover, there are several fellowships worth applying to, including Marie Curie fellowships (funded by the EU), fellowships by the Carlsberg Foundation, or from DeiC.